-Let me start by saying that the people of Oklahoma are extremely proud of their section of the road.
+Let me start by saying that the people of Oklahoma are extremely proud of their section of route 66.
 In fact, I got absolutely roasted by a Facebook group for saying “there wasn’t much to see on the Oklahoma section” in one of my vlogs.

 That said, the absolute best Route 66 museum on the whole of the road was in Clinton, Oklahoma.
-Most of the museums we kind of whipped in and out of, but the one in Clinton is so good.
-We spent a couple hours there wandering.
+We kind of whipped in and out of most of the museums, but the one in Clinton is so good.
+We spent a couple hours there.
 It was a great meld of information and entertainment.
 Extremely well done.

 From a photography standpoint, there are lots of photo locations across the prairies.
 However, as we were short on time for this sections, we really had to push to Oklahoma City.

 Oklahoma City surprised me.
 It’s really photogenic.
 And – what was a bit of a theme on this road trip – we found ourselves short on time and I really had to pick just one photo locations.
 So, I went to the capitol building.
 There’s a great composition in front of the flags of the native nation flags, and I’m really happy with the shot I got there.